Wanås Konst – Center for Art and Learning

 The sculpture park and permanent collection consist of around 70 site-specific artworks in the landscape that have been created especially for Wanås Konst by artists such as Ann Hamilton, Jenny Holzer, Yoko Ono och Ann-Sofi Sidén.
 The sculpture park enjoys around 75,000 visitors each year, and 10,000 children and youth participate in pedagogical activities such as tours and workshops.

 Wanås Konst is run by the independent non-profit Wanås Foundation.
 Marika Wachtmeister founded the organization in 1987 and served as director until 2010.
 Since 2011, the organization has been led by directorial duo Elisabeth Millqvist and Mattias Givell.
+In September 2022, Milena Høgsberg took over as Director and Chief Curator.
 The organization is financed through its own revenue and receives federal, regional, and municipal support, as well as support from private foundations and sponsors.
 Wanås Konst is a member of the European Land Art Network (ELAN).

 Wanås is a special place where art, nature, and history meet.
-It consists of a sculpture park and art gallery as well as a medieval castle and an organic farm.
+It consists of a sculpture park, art workshop, shop and deli as well as a medieval castle and an organic farm.
 The spring of 2017 saw the opening of Wanås Restaurant Hotel.
 Wanås lies in Östra Göinge municipality in north-eastern Skåne, 1.5 hours from Malmö/Copenhagen.
 Wanås is a Long Run Destination—an international leader within sustainable tourism, local business development, and cultural conservation.